rubiin/rubiin.github.io/content/posts/resolving-path-alias-nestjs/2019-09-02_resolving-path-alias-in-nestjs-projects.md

 - [Using webpack](https://github.com/dividab/tsconfig-paths-webpack-plugin)
 - [Using Module Aliases package](https://medium.com/@caludio/how-to-use-module-path-aliases-in-visual-studio-typescript-and-javascript-e7851df8eeaa)
-- Bootstraping tsc with explicit params
+- Bootstrapping tsc with explicit params

 Although there are bunch of solutions above, the first and second one didn't work for me.
 So I went with the third one which was actually mentioned in the docs of [tsconfig-paths](https://github.com/dividab/tsconfig-paths) which nest uses to resolve these paths at runtime.